Welcome to the Course Creators Academy own_icon

 Sounds great in principle, but what are the long-term implications of this choice?

-Make sure to fully understand the marketplace rules before committing long-term
+Make sure to fully understand the marketplace rules before committing to long-term

 When we first started several years ago, we were very excited to record and build our first online course on a marketplace platform.